Weighted Discriminants and Mass Formulas for Number Fields: An Explicit Formula for

 \section{An Explicit Formula for $\cw$}

-In this section, we give an explicit formula for $\cw(\phi)$ in terms of the weight function $w$ and the ramification groups of the map $\phi$, which we will use in the proof of Theorem \ref{thm-finiteMF}
+In this section, we give an explicit formula for $\cw(\phi)$ in terms of the weight function $w$ and the ramification groups of the map $\phi$, which we will use in the proof of Theorem \ref{thm:finiteMF}.

-Let $\phi:G_\Q \to \Gamma$ be a map, and let $K/\Q$ be the corresponding $\Gamma$-extension.
+Let $\phi:G_\Q \to \Gamma$ be a continuous homomorphism, and let $K/\Q$ be the corresponding field extension.
 If $\pa$ is a prime of $K$ above $p$, we denote by $I_{\pa,i}$ the $i$th ramification group in lower numbering at $\pa$, for the extension $K/\Q$.
 As in \cite{serre-LF}, $i=0$ and $i=-1$ correspond to the inertia and decomposition groups, respectively.
 Throughout this section, $\disc$ denotes the standard discriminant ideal, and $\diff$ the different ideal.